 - Semester-long population-related elective course outside of home department.
 These are drawn from the lists of required and elective courses in each department.
 (See Department-specific requirements or Courses for course options.)

 - Three professionalization workshops each year.
-Trainees will be required to attend all workshops while in residence at Brown (not conducting fieldwork).
-These workshops focus on: 1) grant writing, 2) research practice, 3) responsible conduct of research, and/or 4) methods.
+Trainees are expected to attend all workshops while in residence at Brown (not conducting fieldwork).
+These workshops focus on grant writing, research practice, responsible conduct of research, presentation skills, and methods.

-- Attendance at the colloquia series (and meeting with external speakers) and other related events at the PSTC and respective departments.
+- Regular attendance at the PSTC colloquia, graduate student meeting with external speakers, and other related events at the PSTC and its affiliated departments.

 - Working groups.
 These groups focus on trainees and faculty presenting and discussing their work-in-progress papers or projects in a substantive area (Anthropological Demography, Computation, Development, Gender, Health, Inequality, Migration, etc.).